-Peru festivals are colourful displays of the country’s history, culture, and fierce loyalty to tradition.
-If you’re travelling to Peru, attending one of these festivals or celebrations might be the highlight of your trip.
+Peru festivals are colourful displays of the country’s history, culture, and traditions.
+If you’re travelling to Peru, attending one of these celebrations might be the highlight of your trip.

-From festivals with origins stretching back thousands of years, to Catholic celebrations introduced by Spanish colonists, Peru’s festivals have diverse influences.
-However, they all have one important thing in common: Each one brims with exultant dancing and singing, as well as a huge amount of pride in Peruvian culture.
+From festivities with origins stretching back thousands of years, to Catholic celebrations introduced by Spanish colonists, Peru’s festivals have many diverse influences.
+But they all have one thing in common – each one brims with exultant dancing, singing, and people coming together to celebrate Peruvian culture.

 1) Semana Santa

-Carnaval (or Carnival) is the week of celebrations leading up to Lent, usually held in February.
+Carnaval (or Carnival) is the week of celebrations leading up to Lent, which is usually held in February.
 This festival is rooted in Catholic traditions brought to Peru by the Spanish.

-Highlights of the eclectic parades that swirl through the town are the distinct outfits and dances.
+Highlights of the parades that swirl through the town are the dances and distinct outfits on display.

 People often spray water and foam on each other in the crowds, a tradition that dates back to the seventeenth century.
-If you go to Carnaval in Cusco, take your water balloons and get ready to be immersed in a riot of colour and water fights.
+If you go to Carnaval in Cusco in the post-COVID era, take your water balloons along and get ready to be immersed in a riot of colour and water fights.

 3) Inti Raymi

 Inti Raymi is the most important date in Cusco’s events calendar.
-For more than 500 years, the festival has marked a celebration of Inti Raymi, the sun king, and Pachamama, the Earth mother.
+For more than 500 years, the festival has marked the celebration of Inti Raymi (the Sun King) and Pachamama (the Earth Mother).

-It also celebrates the winter solstice, or the shortest day of the year.
-It takes place on June 24 each year.
-When the Incas ruled, nobles and priests of the empire would gather in Cusco, along with thousands of people from the wider Inca Empire.
-Celebrations started at dawn and went into the night, with singing, dancing, and llama sacrifice.
+Taking place on June 24, it also celebrates the winter solstice – the shortest day of the year.
+When the Incas ruled, nobles and priests of the empire would gather in Cusco, along with thousands of people from the wider Inca empire.
+Celebrations started at dawn and carried on into the night, with much singing and dancing.

-Today’s celebrations still carry elements of the historic festival, with the Sapa Inca, or Inca emperor, opening the festival by praising the sun god in front of Qorikancha, the Inca sun temple in the town centre.
+Today’s celebrations still carry elements of the historic festival, with the Sapa Inca (emperor) opening the festival by praising the Sun God in front of Qorikancha (the Inca Temple of The Sun) in the town centre.

-The royal entourage then parades through Cusco’s Plaza de Armas, and later in the day, the festival culminates in the ritual sacrifice of a llama at the Saqsaywaman citadel.
+The royal entourage then parades through Cusco’s Plaza de Armas.
+Later in the day, the festival culminates in a staged sacrifice of a llama (no animals are harmed) at the Saqsaywaman citadel.